Oodles of Opportunities for the Academic 2019-2020 year!

 Beyond the Lab Manual (Chemistry)

+Now updated to include a log sheet to keep track of and to document a student’s progress.
 Please open and then download the Beyond the Lab Manual Introduction + Manual by clicking this icon (18 MB):

 All the labs within this manual are designed to be safely performed using only materials from your household or a local discount store.
 Thank you for being responsible in following common sense safety precautions and procedures.
 Developing this lab curriculum is a time and energy intensive endeavor.
 Any support you are able to provide helps us, and Brandon in particular, to develop this curriculum further.
 Following the PayPal Donate button shown below will securely allow you to contribute a suggested $15 per family.
 Thank you!